-Forest Fire Management Victoria firefighters are required to have a high level of fitness and be in excellent health, as firefighting is very strenuous and requires more strength and endurance than other work activities.
+Forest Fire Management firefighters are required to have a high level of fitness and be in excellent health, as firefighting is very strenuous and requires more strength and endurance than other work activities.
 People who are regularly involved in sporting activities or manual work, are more likely to meet the requirements for this type of employment.
-The rappel fitness test is slightly different to that used for standard PFF positions.
-This reflects the different and often more rigorous work undertaken by rappel crews.
+The rappel/hover exit fitness test is slightly different to that used for standard PFF positions.
+This reflects the different, and often more rigorous work, undertaken by rappel and hover exit crews.